gocn/translator/2021/w23_go_performance_tools_cheat_sheet.md

 # Go Performance Tools Cheat Sheet

 Go has a lot of tools available for you to understand where your application might be spending CPU time or allocating memory.
-I don’t use these tools daily so I always end up searching for the same thing every time.
+I don’t use these tools daily, so I always end up searching for the same thing every time.
 This post aims to be a reference document for everything that Go has to provide.

 We’ll be using [https://gitlab.com/steveazz-blog/go-performance-tools-cheat-sheet](https://gitlab.com/steveazz-blog/go-performance-tools-cheat-sheet) as a demo project and there are 3 implementations of the same thing, one more performant than the other.